dti-tt/DTI_TT/README.md

 ### Dataset Information

 The dataset includes both cold-start and warm-start splits to evaluate the model's performance in different scenarios:
-- Cold-Start: The model encounters previously unseen drugs. 📢 drug인지 target인지 다시 한번 확인
+- Cold-Start: The model encounters previously unseen drugs.
-- Warm-Start: The model works with known drugs and targets. 📢 설명 괜찮은지..
+- Warm-Start: The model works with known drugs and targets.

 The datasets are stored in the `data/` directory, with separate files for training and testing in each scenario.